 You could say that stepping out of school and into the working world is like jumping out of the frying pan and into the fire.
 It’s a new world with new problems, and perhaps the most intimidating hurdle for all non-money-savvy folks is the dreaded topic of finance.

-After getting that your first paycheck, it’s time to think about how to handle all that incoming moolah.
+After getting that first paycheck, it’s time to think about how to handle all that incoming moolah.
 If you have zilch idea about what things like “corporate benefits” mean, or are still living out of your everyday savings account that you’ve had since primary school, here are some personal finance tips from older Singaporeans who have gone through it all:

 Disclaimer: Tips are based on the interviewees’ personal experiences.
 Write-up and quotes have been edited for clarity.

 With a steady stream of income comes a tiring 9-to-6 schedule and heading out for a nice meal with friends is something you may catch yourself doing time and again.
-But if you find the numbers on your receipt hard to swallow, there’s an easy way to lessen the damage: credit card cashback
+But if you find the numbers on your receipt hard to swallow, there’s an easy way to lessen the damage: credit card cashback.

 Not everyone has a credit card while in their 20s, but if you do, offer to pay first when dining out as a group as a kind gesture, says Winson Chin, 33.
 The cashbacks will be credited back into your card, and you will be able to spend it on something else or save it for a rainy day.

-There are plenty of credits cards out there, each with different benefits.
+There are plenty of credit cards out there, each with different benefits.
 But for young folks, Chin recommends the DBS LiveFresh Card, which he’s currently using.
 This comes with up to 5% cashbacks for Visa contactless spend and online purchases – i.e. most of the things that feed our millennial needs.

-Also check out our guide on how to waive credit card fees
+Also check out our guide on how to waive credit card fees.

 Ignorance, unfortunately, isn’t always bliss.
 When it comes to managing your expenses, calculating your expenditure is a necessary pain, according to Kayce Teo, 35.
 “It’s a bit like if you want to lose weight; you have to count the calories.”